 Shown above - Common Daka-Ware knobs Electro-Harmonix used on V2 and V3 Big Muffs, and many other E-H pedals in the mid-late 1970s, manufactured by Davies Molding of Chicago.
 The three potentiometers were mounted in different orientations from each other, just like the V1 "triangle" Big Muffs.

 Shown above - Bottom of an early V2 Ram's Head Big Muffs showing the large rubber skid pad, similar to the Triangle Big Muff skid pad.
-It was changed to four rubber feet around 1975, though the skid pad occasionally appeared on some later versions of the Big Muff in the late 1970s.
+It was changed to four rubber feet around 1974-75, although the skid pad occasionally appeared on some later versions of the Big Muff in the late 1970s.
 Shown on the right is a V2 Big Muff schematic dated October 15th, 1975, possibly an actual E-H factory schematic.
-I have seen another version of this is on the web that is very compressed, but this one appears to be a photocopy of the original schematic (thanks to Bob for the scan)
+I have seen another version of schematic is on the web that is very compressed, but this one appears to be a photocopy of the original schematic (thanks to Bob for the scan)